 In 2022, the Land Bank and the San Juan Preservation Trust joined forces to purchase the defunct Glenwood Inn Resort.
 That same year the Land Bank launched an exhaustive planning, permitting and contracting effort that removed 13 structures and hundreds of tons of debris, and established parking and trails to support low-intensity recreational access.
 Among the Land Bank’s highest priorities was restoring the ecological integrity of the property through re-establishment of wetlands, removal of thousands of invasive plants, and extensive ongoing revegetation with native species.
 Although much work remains, the safe, scenic and ecologically rich North Shore Preserve is now yours to enjoy!

-This is a tremendous addition to natural public lands on Orcas on so many levels,” state Brian Wiese, Land Bank Commission Chair.
+This is a tremendous addition to natural public lands on Orcas on so many levels,” stated Brian Wiese, Land Bank Commission Chair.
 He added, “For one, public access to the shoreline has been a huge priority for the community and this Preserve’s 1,800 feet of coastline is really unparalleled.”

 What to expect: Explore the Preserve on your own or join a guided tour.
 Tour details can be found on the Land Bank’s online calendar.
 Refreshments and a short photo journal illustrating a “preserve-in-the-making” will also be available.